dwt/browser-automation-comparison/Readme.md

 ## Comparison criteria

+- test mobile / touch interfaes
+- how to handle uploads, downloads
 - how does the API deal with invisible elements? (exclude from regular find, findeable if explicitly asked for)
 - How different is the API to deal with different browsers?
 - custom wait times